 - 1. Evidence of a baccalaureate degree from an accredited institution. - 2.
 An official transcript of all undergraduate course work. - 3.
-An acceptable GMAT score (score must be from a test taken within the last five (5) years of your application date, to be considered).
-An Analytical Writing score of 3.5 or above is required on the GMAT exam to fulfill the English proficiency requirement. - 4.
-A two-page, career-objective essay (max 500 words) including a description of the applicant's greatest accomplishment and disappointment, and, lessons learned from the experiences, as well as a brief discussion of post MBA goals. - 5.
-Two confidential letters of recommendation that include applicant's strengths, areas of improvement, and commitment to - excellence. - 6.
+An acceptable GMAT score (score must be from a test taken within the last five (5) years of your application date, to be considered). - 4.
+A two-page, career-objective essay (including, a description of the applicant's greatest accomplishment and disappointment and lessons learned from the experiences, as well as a brief discussion of post MBA goals). - 5.
+Two confidential letters of recommendation that include applicant's strengths, areas of improvement, and commitment to excellence. - 6.
 A current résumé. - 7.
 Official TOEFL (Test of English as a Foreign Language) score if the applicant's native language is not English, unless the applicant has received an undergraduate degree from a U.S. college or university.
 A TOEFL score of at least 550 on the paper based test or 213 on the computer based test or 79 on the Internet based test is required.
-An official IELTS score can be submitted in lieu of TOEFL in which case a minimum overall band score of 6.0 is required.